videolan/x265/doc/reST/presets.rst

 Film Grain
 ~~~~~~~~~~

-:option:`--tune` *grain* tries to improve the handling of film grain in
+:option:`--tune` *grain* aims to encode grainy content with the best
-the reconstructed output.
-Varying the  quantization parameter within and
+visual quality.
+The purpose of this option is neither to retain nor
-across frames causes grain strobing (uneven distribution of grain), which
+eliminate grain, but prevent noticeable artifacts caused by uneven
-is visually distracting. :option: `--tune` *grain* strongly restricts
+distribution of grain. :option:`--tune` *grain* strongly restricts
-algorithms that vary the quantization parameter.
+algorithms that vary the quantization parameter within and across frames.

     * :option:`--aq-mode` 0
     * :option:`--cu-tree` 0